Guide To Emergency Preparedness

 I've put together a (mostly) canned food storage kit that meets the following criteria:

-The following will feed 1 person for 10 days.
-You can add or subtract to suit your needs:
+The following will feed 1 person for 1 week:

 The list assumes standard 15oz size cans.
 You can use different sized cans, but you'll need to adjust the number of cans.
 Small, single serving cans are more convenient, but more expensive.